• Skip to primary navigation

 Instructions

-• Finely chop the chillis, deseed and chop the peppers and roughly chop the tomatoes.
+• Finely chop the chillis.
+Chop the peppers (1cm square or smaller) and roughly chop the tomatoes.
+There is no need to remove the skin from the tomatoes.

-• Gently cook the chilli in a dash of olive oil in a large pan for a couple of minutes.
+• Gently cook the chilli in hot olive oil for a couple of minutes.

 • Add the tomatoes, peppers, spices, salt, sugar, vinegar and bay leaves and stir.